 As if that wasn’t bad enough, the one great benefit of this machine — the sheer portability — is defenestrated with the total lack of support for Bluetooth connections to smart devices since, you know, those are also quite portable in their own right.
 Because you need to actually plug this little beastie into your PC, you’ve already lost some of the “mini” that was supposed to make the Cricut Mini a great sell.
 Hey, at least the few designs that it supports are sharp and detailed; we’ll give them some credit here.

-Read Also: Best NAS for Plex – Top-12 Reviews and Buying Guide
+Read Also: Best NAS for Plex Server – Top-12 Reviews and Buying Guide

 Special Cricut Products